greggman/HappyFunTimes/docs/changelist.md

         So I decided do some optimizations.
 I added the --minify flag and I also put all 12 or 14 avatar images into 1 file. `--optimize-controller` does the --minify part automatically.

+    *   Made happyfuntimes reload package.json when they are edited.

+        I hope there's no issues with half saved files

 *   0.0.33